mshukor/eP-ALM.github.io/README.md

-# Diffusion Features
+# eP-ALM
-Website for Emergent Correspondence from Image Diffusion
+Website for eP-ALM: Efficient Perceptual Augmentation of Language Models